Revenue Maximization and Learning in Products Ranking: Introduction

 \section{Introduction}

 Online retailing has seen steady growth over the last decade.
-According to the Digital Commerce analysis of the US Commerce Department's year-end retail data, online sales constituted 16\% of all retail sales in 2019 and reached higher levels due to the impact of COVID-19.
+According to the data from the US Census Bureau\footnote{\url{https://www.census.gov/retail/ecommerce.html}}, e-commerce sales accounts for 16.4\% of the total sales in the fourth quarter of 2024.
 For an e-commerce platform, one of the most important decisions is the products' display positioning as it plays a crucial role in shaping customers' shopping behavior.
 Empirical evidence abounds. \citet{JEMS:JEMS234} find that a consumer's likelihood of purchasing from a firm is strongly related to the order in which the firm is listed on a webpage by a search engine.
 In the online advertising industry, it has been widely observed that ads placed higher on a webpage attract more clicks from consumers \citep{agarwaletal2009,GooseY2009}.
 So the products displayed at the top positions can naturally enjoy higher exposure and therefore higher revenue.
-Given the importance of product ranking positions, the key question for online platform is how to rank the products to maximize the total revenue.
+Given the importance of product ranking positions, the key question for an online platform is how to rank the products to maximize the total revenue.